dougeby/IntuneDocs/intune/certificates-scep-configure.md

 ---
 title: Configure infrastructure to support SCEP certificates with Microsoft Intune - Azure | Microsoft Docs
-description: To use SCEP certificates in Microsoft Intune, configure your on-premises AD domain, create a certification authority, setup the NDES server, and install the Intune Certificate Connector.
+description: To use SCEP certificates in Microsoft Intune, configure your on-premises AD domain, create a certification authority, set up the NDES server, and install the Intune Certificate Connector.
 keywords:
 author: brenduns
 ms.author: brenduns